Cambrian Coast Express: British Rail era

 The winter timetable arrangements were similar, except that following the arrival of the King with the down train at Shrewsbury, some coaches would be detached and the train taken forward as far as Machynlleth before being divided.
 These arrangements were mirrored for the up train, with a Castle taking the train through from Shrewsbury to Paddington.

+The Paddington to Shrewsbury portion of the journey switched to diesel in 1962, with Class 52 'Westerns' replacing the Kings, though in 1964 new British Railways Class 4 steam locomotives replaced the ex-GWR Manors west of Shrewsbury.
+More fundamental change was to follow in March 1967, when the Cambrian Coast Express switched its London terminus from Paddington to Euston and was rerouted over the West Coast Main Line, with electric traction to Wolverhampton High Level, and Class 24 diesels, usually in pairs, replacing steam from Shrewsbury.
+These in turn were replaced by pairs of Class 25 diesels in 1974, and Class 37s with air-conditioned coaches from 1985.
+Class 86 or 87 electric locomotives were the usual traction over the electrified portion of the journey between Wolverhampton and London Euston.

-The train last ran in 1991, by which time it had long since transferred its London terminus to Euston, operating as an extension to the regular-interval service over the West Coast Main Line between London and Wolverhampton.
-In the winter 1989–1990 timetable, it left London at 15:40, arriving Aberystwyth 21:00; the return working left Aberystwyth at 07:13, arriving London Euston at 12:24.
+Between 1967 and its final withdrawal in 1991, the Cambrian Coast Express was operated as an extension to the regular-interval service over the West Coast Main Line between London and Wolverhampton, latterly as part of the Inter City network.
+In the winter 1989–1990 timetable, it left London at 15:40, arriving in Aberystwyth 21:00; the return working left Aberystwyth at 07:13, arriving at London Euston at 12:24.
 There were no longer any through coaches to the northern part of the Cambrian Line: passengers for stations to Pwllheli had to change at Machynlleth.